 IMPORTANT Do not use abrasive liquids such as acetone, gas, or oil, for they may cause corrosion on the equipment's surface.
+IMPORTANT Do not use a product that contains silicone.
+Silicone-based products may damage the equipment's electrical component.
 IMPORTANT Always dampen the cloth with the cleaning agent.
 (Do not soak the cloth into liquids.